LodewijkSioen/IntegrationTestingSample/readme.md

 # Integration testing demo
 This repo contains a demonstration on how to do integration testing in dotnet using my favorite tools and techniques.

+You can read a full walktrough of the demo [here](walktrough.md).

 ## Tools
 - [Alba](https://jasperfx.github.io/alba/): in-memory host for asp.net